Welcome to the Edinburgh Concepts and Causality Lab

 -

-Causal explanation: how do people efficiently communicate the content of their causal models of the world?
+Causal reasoning: how do people use causal models to reason about the world?
 How do they assign causal responsibility?
 One of the main outputs of this line of research has been a theory of how people judge the relative causal responsibility of the different factors that led to an event.
 See here for a short paper, here for a much longer paper, and here for a real-world case study.
+Other lines of research explore for example how causal information informs categorization and what makes some counterfactual possibilities more plausible than others.

 -

 Theory of mind: how do people predict and explain the behavior of other agents?
-We have built computational models of how people infer the weight that others put on their welfare (see here and here), and proposed a new theory of the folk concept of intentional action (see here).
+We have built computational models of how people infer the weight that others put on their welfare (see here and here), and proposed a new theory of the folk concept of intentional action.
+More recently we have been exploring how theory of mind can work efficiently in the face of cognitive resource constraintss.

 We draw on the insights of several different fields, including: